WrestleMania X-Seven: Event

-The final contest of the night was the WWF Championship match between The Rock and Stone Cold Steve Austin, which had a surprise no disqualification stipulation added just before the superstars were introduced.
+The final contest of the night was the WWF Championship match between The Rock and "Stone Cold" Steve Austin, which had a surprise no disqualification stipulation added just before the superstars were introduced.
 During the match, the two brawled inside and outside of the ring, with both men bleeding after hitting each other with the ring bell.
 The Rock attempted to place Austin in a Sharpshooter hold, but Austin reversed it into a Sharpshooter of his own.
-After Rock reached the ropes to force a break, Austin applied the Million Dollar Dream, a submission hold best known from his former gimmick, The Ringmaster.
-Shortly after, Rock used Austin's own finishing maneuver on Austin by executing a Stunner.
+After The Rock reached the ropes to force a break, Austin applied the Million Dollar Dream, a submission hold best known from his former gimmick, The Ringmaster.
+Shortly after, The Rock used Austin's own finishing maneuver on Austin by executing a Stunner.
 Vince McMahon then came to ringside to observe the match.
-When Rock tried to pin Austin after the People's Elbow, McMahon seized Rock's leg and pulled him off Austin, breaking the pin attempt.
-After chasing McMahon around the ring, Austin responded by using Rock's signature move, the Rock Bottom.
-Later, Rock executed a Rock Bottom for a near fall.
-After Rock attacked McMahon, he was given a Stunner by Austin for a near fall.
-After Rock kicked out of the Stunner, McMahon handed Austin a steel chair to hit Rock with at Austin's request, revealing that Austin had sided with McMahon, a man he once considered his nemesis.
+When The Rock tried to pin Austin after the People's Elbow, McMahon seized The Rock's leg and pulled him off Austin, breaking the pin attempt.
+After chasing McMahon around the ring, Austin responded by using The Rock's signature move, the Rock Bottom.
+Later, The Rock executed a Rock Bottom for a near fall.
+After The Rock attacked McMahon, he was given a Stunner by Austin for a close near fall.
+After The Rock kicked out of the Stunner, McMahon handed Austin a steel chair to hit The Rock with at Austin's request, revealing to everyone that Austin had sided with McMahon, a man he once considered his nemesis.
 With this, Austin turned heel.
-Austin attacked him with the steel chair, hitting him sixteen times, before pinning him and becoming the new WWF Champion.
+Austin attacked The Rock with the steel chair, hitting him sixteen times, before pinning him and becoming the new WWF Champion, marking only the second time a heel has won in the main event of WrestleMania.
 The show ended with Austin and McMahon shaking hands and sharing beers.